20111176/sk-react-at2/README.md

 [back](#index)

-In this assessment I used react with vite.
+In this assessment, I used React with Vite.

 ## Working evidences